2018 Volcán de Fuego eruption

-The 2018 Volcán de Fuego eruption was an eruption of Volcán de Fuego in Guatemala on Sunday 3 June 2018.
+The Volcán de Fuego erupted in Guatemala on Sunday 3 June 2018.
 The eruption produced a large ash plume fed by continuous explosions, pyroclastic flows, and lahars.
 Pyroclastic flows descended the Las Lajas ravine and overspilled its confines, causing the death of officially nearly 200 people.
 This was the deadliest eruption in Guatemala since the eruption of Volcán Santiaguito in 1902.

 Background

 Volcán de Fuego (Spanish for "Volcano of Fire") is one of the most active volcanoes in the world and is located 44 km from Guatemala City.
 It is a stratovolcano that has had more than 60 eruptions since 1524, including a major eruption in 1974 which produced pyroclastic flows and ashfall that destroyed the region's winter harvest and caused roof collapse and infrastructure damages in nearby towns.
 The 3 June 2018 eruption is one of several eruptions of Guatemalan volcanoes that have caused many deaths, including the Santa María eruption of 1902 and the Santiaguito dome collapse of 1929, which killed hundreds.

 The most recent eruptive phase of Fuego began in 1999 and continues to the present day.
 Since 1999, Fuego has had several large eruptions, including an eruption on 13 September 2012, in which authorities recommended the evacuation of 33,000 people.
 In fact, approximately 5,000 people evacuated, and there were no reported deaths.
 The last eruption of Fuego prior to 3 June 2018 happened on 31 January - 1 February 2018.

 The population around the volcano is estimated to be 54,000 within 10 km and more than 1 million within 30 km.